benreeve1984/grapple-iq/README.md

 1. Install the data field on your Garmin device
 2. Add to a data screen in your activity profile
-3. Start activity - begins in CLASS mode
+3. Start activity - begins in DRILL mode
-4. Press LAP to toggle between CLASS and COMBAT modes
+4. Press LAP to toggle between DRILL and COMBAT modes
 5. View recorded FIT data after activity

 ## Compatible Devices